 This past Saturday my family decided to kick off the winter break by embarking on a Stray Boots Urban Game in New York City.
 What is Stray Boots, you ask?
-It is an awesome family experience that is half scavenger hunt and half walking tour with your cell phone as your guide.
-We love receiving expert knowledge of tours, but are not big fans of being tied down to a tour.
-This urban game which is offered in fourteen cities allows you to “let your boots stray with your cell phone leading the way”.
+It is an excellent family experience that is half scavenger hunt and a half walking tour with your cell phone as your guide.
+We love receiving expert knowledge but are not big fans of being tied down to a tour.
+This urban game which is available in fourteen cities allows you to “let your boots stray with your cell phone leading the way.”

-We started in Bryant Park and received our first clue via text message after entering our activation code.
-We began looking for the man Bryant Park was named for and happened to be sitting pretty on the east side of the park.
+We began in Bryant Park and received our first clue via text message after entering our activation code.
+Our first task was to look for the man Bryant Park was named for and happened to be sitting pretty on the east side of the park.

 Searching, we looked for the plaque on the statue for the middle name to answer the question and then learned that William Cullen Bryant was the driving force behind two other New York City landmarks – Central Park and the Metropolitan Museum of Art.

 Moving on, we headed up 6th Avenue to 43rd Street and made a left answer another clue: What theater was once home to the League for Political Education?